 It’s important to note the difference between chronotypes and circadian rhythms when talking about sleep patterns.
 While similar, both of these play a unique role in sleep and can be looked at to understand your habits and boost productivity.

 Circadian rhythms pertain to drowsiness and alertness levels.
 Controlled by the brain’s hypothalamus and also considered “sleep/wake cycles,” these internal clocks control when you want to sleep and when you feel like waking up.
 In most adults, circadian rhythms are lowest between 2 a.m. and 4 a.m. — but this can change based on whether you’re a night owl or an early bird.

 Chronotypes, on the other hand, are a guide to how circadian rhythms play a role in everyday life.
 They are typically seen as a productivity tool and can help you understand how sleep schedules affect your life, including your alertness, activity levels, and when it’s best for you to complete certain tasks.

 Studies surrounding chronotypes started in the 1970s, and have since been expanded and standardized to the four animal chronotypes that exist today.
 These animals help group and generalize circadian rhythms found in nature.

-While chronotypes aren’t an exact science, they’re an interesting way to learn more about oneself.
+While chronotypes aren’t an exact sleep science, they’re an interesting way to learn more about yourself.
 Generally, people will fall into one of the four categories, but it’s common to have subtle traits of more than one.

 Circadian rhythms and chronotypes are relatively constant, but day-to-day energy has too many variables to define exactly when tasks should be completed.
 Hopefully you can use this guide to better understand your work tendencies and become more efficient in the process.
 Regardless of your type, it’s important to feel comfortable in bed and get a good night’s rest.